 If your dog isn't eating, there are a few things you can do to try and entice it to eat at home.

-- Warm up your dog's food for a few seconds in the microwave
+- Warm up your dog's food for a few seconds in the microwave, and always check the temperature to make sure it won't burn your dog's mouth before offering.

-- Feed a bland diet of cooked rice, pasta, chicken, or turkey
+- Feed a bland diet of cooked white rice, and boneless, skinless boiled chicken breast that is not seasoned

 - Mix sodium-free chicken broth or water into your dog's food